Toloka/docs/en/guide/concepts/save-money.md

 1. Set the option to **Yes** and specify the reason for rejection.
 It will be shown to Tolokers whose responses are rejected.

-1. Set the assignment review period to one day.
+1. Set the manual review period to one day.

 1. Add the **Control tasks** quality control block and set the condition **if the percentage of correct responses ≥ N** and **the number of responses = N**, then accept all the Toloker's responses.